 Besides, if you only have two employees and you lose one of them to a work-related injury or illness, you’ve just lost half your team.
 Is that a risk you’re willing to take?

-You can’t predict which type of accident your employees are more likely to suffer from.
-In the end, having a workers’ comp insurance policy is the safer bet.
+You can’t predict which type of accident your employees are more likely to suffer from and what the fallout of those injuries will be.
+In the end, having a workers’ comp insurance policy is the safest bet.

 Myth #6.
 “I don’t have to carry workers’ comp insurance if I call my employees ‘independent contractors.'”